 ii Recent enforcement cases

-Two fines that amount to 363,352 Mexican pesos were imposed on De la Mora Trajes de Baño S.A. de C.V., a swimsuit store.
-The INAI's decision to fine the store was based on the following arguments:
+- Several fines that amount to approximately 1.09 million pesos were imposed on Teraba Construcciones, SA de CV.
+The INAI's decision to fine the data controller was based on the following arguments:

-- the store failed to implement and disclose a privacy notice prior to the collection of personal data.
+- Teraba Construcciones, SA de CV failed to comply with the information, responsibility and legality principle, since it did not implement and disclose a privacy notice prior to the collection of personal data; and

 iii Private litigation

 The Private Data Protection Law makes no provisions regarding remedies or financial recovery for the data subject as a result of a breach of data protection rights.
 However, data subjects are entitled to file a claim before the civil courts to seek indemnification resulting from moral damage.
 We are not aware of any claims of this nature.
 The first chamber of the Mexican Supreme Court has issued certain ground breaking, non-binding court precedents resolving that, when awarding damages, courts and judges shall consider aggravating factors such as the degree of responsibility, to determine a fair indemnification, thereby openly recognising concepts such as 'punitive damages', which were not developed in court precedents.

 The Private Data Protection Law is applicable to:

 - data processors not located in Mexico, but that process personal data on behalf of data controllers located in Mexico;